Sebiiih/Sebiiih/README.md

 # 👋 Hi!
 I'm Sébastien.
-A junior full-stack developer and curious explorer of the coding world.
+A junior full-stack developer from France and a curious explorer of the coding world.
-Always ready to take on new challenges, with a keyboard in one hand and coffee in the other! ☕
+Always ready to tackle new challenges, with a keyboard in one hand and a coffee in the other! ☕

 - **[My Portfolio](..)** where I showcase my projects and skills.